 - Confirmation of work experience

 If you feel confident in your English skills, you can simply apply for a waiver during the interview.
 Only in exceptional cases will we require additional formal proof of English proficiency after the interview.
-In this case, we can still offer you admission to the MBA program.
+In this case, we can still offer you admission to the SuMO program.
 Formal proof must then be submitted by the end of the first semester (January 15).

 Waivers are also granted for: